openhab/openhab-docs/_addons_bindings/zigbee/readme.md

 AAAAAAAAAAAAAAAA:CCCC-CCCC-CCCC-CCCC-CCCC-CCCC-CCCC-CCCC-DDDD
 ```

-ZigBee 3 requires the install code to be 16 bytes long (8 blocks of characters) but some older systems using
+ZigBee 3.0 requires the install code to be 16 bytes long (8 blocks of characters) but some older systems using
 this method may use less bytes, but it should still be formatted as 2, 4, or 8 groups of 4 values.
 Note that the last four characters in the install code are the checksum and may be provided separately.

 ## Leave

 When a thing is deleted, the binding will attempt to remove the device from the network by sending the *leave* command on the network.
+The binding will put the Thing into the `REMOVING` state and once the leave is confirmed it will be finally `REMOVED`.
+It is not advised for force remove the Thing as this may cause an incomplete removal, and the device may be immediately added back to the Inbox.

 ## Thing Configuration